herumi/mcl/api.md

 ```
 - verify if `doVerify` is 1 or does not.
 The default parameter is 0 because the cost of verification is not small.
 - Set `doVerify = 1` if considering subgroup attack is necessary.
-- This is not thread safe.
+- This is not thread-safe.

 ## Setter / Getter